Kagebounshin/game-rating-site/README.md

     -   #### Frequent User Goals
         1. I would like the login process to be a button click away.
-        2. I want to add games to my lists easily.
+        2. I want to add new games to my lists easily.
         3. I want to review my finshed game, and let others see my reviews.
         4. I would like to see what other users have review
-        5. I want to see other users backlog.
+        5. I would want to add pictures to my review.
-        6. I would want to add pictures to my review.
+        6. I want to see other users backlog.

 ---

 - ### Strategy
     - This site focuses on the gamers, one of the larges growing community in the world.
 During this recent pandemic, lots of gaming companys has delayed there games.
 So there hasn't been to many new games that has been released.
 So by shortage of something to play, I started my backlog.
 I looked at the games I missed or didn't have time to finish.
 And I made my own list.
 So the reason for this website to even exist is for you to keep track on your own perosnal backlog.
 And when you are done with the game, you can leave a short review of your experience, for other users to see.
 - ### Scope
     - So the users of this site should be able to create an account, add to there own backlog, review there finished games & look on other users reviews.
 More features will be to add a link to where you can buy the games.